 What is a Root Canal?

-Removing a tooth infection and filling the canal where the nerve was removed is called a root canal treatment (also known as endodontic treatment).
-When the nerve in a tooth dies, the infected tissue needs to be removed by either extracting the tooth, or performing a root canal therapy (endodontic treatment).
+A root canal (also known as endodontic treatment) involves repairing a tooth infection and filling the canal where the nerve was removed.
+When a nerve in a tooth dies, the infected tissue must be removed by either extracting the tooth or performing a root canal treatment.

-You will need a root canal treatment if your tooth has infected or dead pulp.
-The two most common causes of infection in the pulp are deep cavities or fractures & broken teeth.
-Both expose the pulp to bacteria that live in your mouth.
-These bacteria can cause an infection that can damage the pulp.
+You may need a root canal treatment if your tooth is infected or has dead nerve.
+The two most common causes of infection are deep cavities/and trauma fractures and broken teeth.
+Both of these conditions expose the nerve to bacteria that live in your mouth.
+These bacteria can cause an infection that can damage the nerve.

-Without treatment, the pus from the infection can eventually gather down at the root tip and pass into the jawbone, causing an abscess and damage of the bone that surrounds the tooth.
-The resulting pressure inside the bone and ligaments can cause severe pain, and if left untreated, can even be life-threatening.
+Without treatment, pus from the infection can gather at the root tip and pass into the jawbone, which can cause an abscess and damage to the bone surrounding the tooth.
+The resulting pressure inside the bone and ligaments can cause severe pain.
+If left untreated, can become life-threatening.

-We employ the use of several tests and x-rays to diagnose your condition so you can begin treatment immediately.
+We use several tests and x-rays to diagnose your condition to begin treatment immediately.

-Perhaps you are experiencing any or all of the following symptoms, in which case you may need a root canal:
+If you experience any or all of the following symptoms, you may need a root canal: